 And, always, and I mean always, someone readily available to assist you in your search for just the right item.

-So, back to my appetizer idea, Picadillo Mexican Stuffed Mini Bell Peppers.
+So, back to my appetizer idea, Picadillo Mexican Stuffed Mini Sweet Peppers.

 Picadillo is one of the great dishes of Cuba.
 Versions of it reach across the Caribbean and into Latin America.